10 Must-Read & Best Graphic Design Books To Read in 2022

 9. Oh, Sh*t… What now?: Honest Advice for New Graphic Designers by Craig Oldham

 This funny, straight-talking book by Craig Oldham is the perfect guide for those who are looking for a way to enter the creative industries, ideas, encouragement, and advice.
-The book covers a wide range of topics such as portfolios, working process, personal development, education, and jobs/freelancing.
+The book covers a wide range of topics such as portfolios, working processes, personal development, education, and jobs/freelancing.

 10. How to Use Graphic Design to Sell Things, Explain Things, Make Things Look Better, Make People Laugh, Make People Cry, and (Every Once in a While) Change the World by Michael Bierut